Lady Byron: Marriage

 When George Gordon Byron proposed a second time, in September 1814, she did accept.
-The couple were married privately, and by special licence, at Seaham Hall in County Durham on 2 January 1815 (the officiating clergyman was her cousin, the Rev. Thomas Noel of Kirkby Mallory, illegitimate son of her uncle, Viscount Wentworth).
+The couple were married privately, and by special licence, at Seaham Hall in County Durham on 2 January 1815.
+The officiating clergyman was her cousin, the Rev. Thomas Noel of Kirkby Mallory, illegitimate son of her uncle, Viscount Wentworth.
 The couple lived at Piccadilly Terrace in London.

 Byron was then in extreme financial distress.
-He rejected payments offered for his written works, as he believed business was not appropriate for a gentleman, and gifted copyrights to people who had helped him.
+He rejected payments offered for his written works, as he believed business was not appropriate for a gentleman, and gave copyrights to people who had helped him.
 He was having difficulty selling his estates at Newstead Abbey and Rochdale to clear his debt.
-During the summer of 1815, he began to unleash his anger and hostility on his wife.
+During the summer of 1815 he began to unleash his anger and hostility on his wife.
 His moods were dark and he began to drink heavily.
 In a letter to his half-sister, Augusta Leigh, he stated his suspicions that his wife had broken the lock on his desk and searched it.
-Later in the year he began an affair with Susan Boyce, a London actress at Drury Lane Theatre where he was a director.
+Later that year he began an affair with Susan Boyce, a London actress at Drury Lane Theatre, where he was a director.

 Annabella became increasingly upset.
 In the late stages of pregnancy, she feared her husband might be going mad.
-In November 1815, she wrote to Augusta and told her of Byron's moods and behaviour.
-In answer to her sister-in-law's letter, Augusta traveled to the Byrons' home to assist.
-Upon her arrival, she became the subject of Byron's wrath and believed him to be temporarily insane.
-On 10 December, Annabella gave birth to the couple's only child, a daughter whom they named Ada.
+In November 1815 she wrote to Augusta and told her of Byron's moods and behaviour.
+In answer to her sister-in-law's letter, Augusta travelled to the Byrons' home to assist.
+Upon her arrival she became the subject of Byron's wrath and believed him to be temporarily insane.
+On 10 December Annabella gave birth to the couple's only child, a daughter whom they named Ada.
 Byron's despair seemed to increase.

 Separation

 In January 1816, as the Byrons passed their first anniversary, Byron decided they must move from the rented house at Piccadilly Terrace.
 He recommended that Annabella take their daughter to her parents' home and stay there temporarily until he settled their finances.
-In disbelief, Anne sought medical advice, as she had become convinced her husband had gone mad.
+In disbelief, Annabella sought medical advice, as she had become convinced her husband had gone mad.
 She invited a physician to their home to assess him; Byron was unaware of the true purpose for the visit.
 The doctor recommended she do as Byron requested and move to her parents' estate.

-Annabella began a detailed documentation of her husband's behaviour, moods, and speech.
+Annabella began a detailed documentation of her husband's behaviour, moods and speech.
 She contacted his solicitor and friend, John Hanson, and told him her concern that her husband would take his life.
-She also provided Hanson with a pamphlet on hydrocephalus, accompanied by notes that suggested Byron could be suffering from this particular affliction.
+She also provided Hanson with a pamphlet on hydrocephalus, accompanied by notes that suggested Byron could have this particular condition.
 Following this conversation, she took Ada and travelled to her parents' residence at Kirkby Mallory in Leicestershire.
 She would not see her husband again.

+Educational reformist and abolitionist

+Lady Byron committed herself to social causes, such as prison reform and the abolition of slavery.
+In furtherance of the latter, Lady Byron attended the 1840 World Anti-Slavery Convention, where she was one of the few women included in its commemorative painting.